Larpoux/tau_doc/pages/fs/fs_guides/guides_fs_on_web.md

 * Flutter Sound does not have access to the audio focus
 * Flutter Sound does not provide the audio peak level in the Recorder Progress events.

-## FFmpeg

-Actually, Flutter Sound on Web does not support FFmpeg.
-We are still actually not sure if we should support it or if the code weight would be too high for a Web App.

 ## CORS

 Web Browsers have a security system which is called `CORS`.
 [See here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).